Editor’s note: This blog was updated in 2023 for accuracy and to adhere to modern best practices.

 - At the ad group level

-We recommend all eCommerce companies think of CAC and ROAS at this granular of a level.
+Therefore, we recommend all eCommerce companies (if they’re not already doing so) think of CAC and ROAS at this granular of a level.

 - The true ROI of paid ads

-- The role that paid ads take in a customer’s entire journey with your brand.
+- The role that paid ads play in a customer’s entire journey with your brand

 Obviously, this framework is extremely limited.

-Even after properly calculating acquisition costs, understanding attribution, and ensuring that each paid platform, ad campaign, or even each ad is profitable and meets your company’s target ROAs, the “over-reliance on paid marketing” theory argues that eventually, as you try to scale paid channels, your ad costs will grow.
+Even after properly calculating acquisition costs, understanding attribution, and ensuring that each paid platform, ad campaign, and ad is profitable and meets your company’s target ROAS, the “over-reliance on paid marketing” theory argues that eventually, as you try to scale paid channels, your ad costs will grow.

 “Saturation is also a thing.
 As you buy up your core demographic, the extra volume comes from non-core, who are less responsive.”

-First, many eCommerce companies are selling products that have a steady and consistent demand from new customers.
-For products like this, you can use paid marketing to consistently get in front of new waves of consumers looking to purchase your products.
+First, many eCommerce websites sell products that have a steady and consistent demand from new customers.
+For products like this, you can use paid marketing to consistently get in front of those new waves of consumers looking to purchase your products.

-For example, let’s assume you manufacture and sell furniture.
-Furniture has been in consistent demand for centuries.
-You will always have a steady influx of new potential customers looking to buy furniture.
-So we think this view that there is some “core demographic” of customers who, once you show them enough ads, will tire of them, and you have to move on to less profitable demographics is faulty because:
+Therefore, the view that there is some “core demographic” of customers who (once you show them enough ads) will tire of them, and that you’ll have to move on to less profitable demographics is inherently faulty, because:

-- The people searching for that next month are likely different from those searching this month, thus you aren’t wearing out a single group from over exposure
+- The people searching for that term next month will likely be different from those searching this month.
+Thus, you won’t wear out a single group from over-exposure.

-Second, as we mentioned above, there are so many digital touchpoints today (versus when Dropbox was testing paid ads 10 years ago, as in Andrew Chen’s article), that viewing paid marketing simply as a direct, last click acquisition channel and nothing more is not sound.
+Second, as we mentioned above, there are so many digital touchpoints today that viewing paid marketing simply as a direct, last-click acquisition channel and nothing more is no longer sound.